jasongoodwin/game-backend-rs/README.md

 I'll add more details as I go, this is a first look.
 This omits region segmentation, and cross region replication, but it's easy to see how you would make this work with kafka for example, where you can just replicate events at the expense of a bunch of latency on any events that are cross-regional.
 Likely you just want to keep users on regional global servers playing on instanced game servers where players are matched based on approximated latency to sub-regions.

+For real time games, you'll want to have latency compensation (extrapolation, interpolation), and some mechanism of error correction (eg "pop" or "rubber band" to reconcile client and server state as latency compensation.)
+That's possibly outside of scope but I might revisit these components.
+If these features are built in the client/server, then also we want to talk about monitoring the prediction window, how many messages are _outside_ of the prediction window (eg pruned events) and the prediction error as metrics to evaluate the functioning of the system behavior across different metric dimensions.
+The general approach would be to hold a series of states across ticks (prediction window) and if something like a "shoot" event is received, then we need to wheel back through the window and roll forward the events to ensure that bullets fired by a user are compensating for latency to give a better user experience.
+This is an imperfect approach, and it favours players with lower ping as their fire events will be received first, but it's a good balance between fairness and exeperience.

 # Game Backend Architecture Document

 ``` mermaid